RebElba42/WLSender/README.md

 ## WLSender

-**WLSender** is a PyQt5-based application for logging and sending amateur radio QSOs (contacts) via UDP to a WLGate server.
+**WLSender** is a PyQt5-based application that allows for editing amateur radio QSOs, sends them via UDP to a WLGate server which eventually stores them in WaveLog.
 It features QRZ.com integration, FLRig support, flexible and accessible QSO form, robust error handling as well as logging.

 ---